 The eCommerce industry today is swamped with endless references to AI and ML.
-Advancements in technology have accelerated the importance of customer data and personalization in a merchandising strategy.
+Advancements in technology have accelerated the importance of customer data and personalization in a ecommerce merchandising strategy.

 The digital merchandiser is expected to keep up with the times by delivering a seamless customer experience.